Our Early Years Team (Nursery and Reception) consists of Lauren, Nicola and Hazel. To learn more about them please see our Meet The Staff page.

 -to regularly check your child’s Tapestry account to see what they have been up to, make a comment on the observation and send observations in from home.

--to speak to a member of Nursery staff if you have any concerns, would like to discuss your child’s progress or would like to share any news from home.
+-to speak to a member of staff if you have any concerns, would like to discuss your child’s progress or would like to share any news from home.

 -not to bring any toys to school.